webhintio/hint/packages/connector-local/README.md

 ## Known issues

-* This connector can't traverse an html file.
+* This connector can't traverse an HTML file.

 ## Usage